digitalocean/Kubernetes-Starter-Kit-Developers/README.md

 ```
 kubectl --namespace monitoring port-forward svc/kube-prom-stack-grafana 3000:80
 ```
-if you want to see all ambassador metrics in well designed dashboard Add the following dashboard in grafana: https://grafana.com/grafana/dashboards/4698
+if you want to see all ambassador metrics in a well-designed dashboard Add the following dashboard in grafana: https://grafana.com/grafana/dashboards/4698

 ![Dashboard Grafana image](images/GrafanaDashboard.jpg)

-When you decide to test your first Grafana DashBoard, please call below ambassador test service. if you call below service 2 times, you will see that 4 responses.
-Because it is a gateway, your request pass a gateway and arrive real service.
-Because of that, your response also will have same steps.
+When you decide to test your first Grafana DashBoard, please call below ambassador test service. if you call the below service 2 times, you will see that 4 responses.
+Because it is a gateway, your request passes a gateway and arrives in real service.
+Because of that, your response also will have the same steps.

 ```
 ~# curl -Lk https://104.248.102.80/backend/